 The technical reality

-The short answer: yes, it’s technically possible.
+The short answer is yes, it’s possible.

 What age should you start?